Mattrfish/COMP3010-SecOps-and-Incident-Management/Notes/Notes.md

 "The bucket name often indicates the sensitivity of the data.
 A bucket named frothlywebcode implies source code (Intellectual Property risk), whereas a bucket named frothly-payroll would imply PII (Regulatory/GDPR risk).
 Knowing the specific bucket name allows analysts to search Pastebin or Dark Web forums to see if the exposed URL is being actively shared by attackers."

+### Question 7
+* **Would an AWS upload of a txt file be a POST request?**
+"It is a great question because the answer is "Usually PUT, but sometimes POST.""

 ## General Questions + Notes/Reminders
  ### Question 1,2 + 3
 * Not sure how to find the full mfa path.
 Could use wildcard for mfa to reduce noise and use != to exclude ConsoleLogin - should be able to find the full json path for mfa this way?